 The Bank works on large projects delivering sustainable progress in the developing world.
 It is in this spirit, Duteil tells Emerging Market Views, that BNP Paribas signed at the One Planet Summit in December 2017, a Memorandum of Understanding (MoU) with UN Environment to deliver €10 billion of financing with highly positive environmental and social impact in developing countries over the coming years.

-Duteil, who holds and MBA from Harvard Business School, an MS from the University of Cambridge and studied physics at the University of Paris, spends his days working across the global teams at BNP Paribas to educate, ideate and roll out strategies not only for clients, but the many non-profits and partner organizations the group maintains relationships with.
+Duteil, who holds an MBA from Harvard Business School, an MS from the University of Cambridge and studied physics at the University of Paris, spends his days working across the global teams at BNP Paribas to educate, ideate and roll-out strategies not only for clients but the many non-profits and partner organizations the group maintains relationships with.
 Of note are new funding mechanisms in which the cost of capital is not only linked to the creditworthiness of the borrower but also its ability to do good, and driving home the notion that big banks, too, must transition from a position of on-balance sheet lender to a single large-syndicated and relatively short-dated project to aggregator and distributor of small fragmented long-duration investments.
 A portfolio of thousands of 20-year residential solar panel loans, the long-term financing of millions of smallholder farmers, to name a few examples.
-He touches on all this and more in his first extensive interview with our Editor-in-Chief.
+He touches on all this and more in his first extensive interview with Emerging Market Views.